A look at what provinces and territories have said about COVID-19 vaccine plans

 Nova Scotia

-Nova Scotia will receive 1,950 doses of Pfizer’s COVID-19 vaccine for an initial test run next week.
+Nova Scotia’s chief medical officer of health says the province will receive 1,950 doses of Pfizer’s vaccine for an initial test run beginning Tuesday.

-The Health Department says the province will also be participating in a dry run this week with the federal government, Dalhousie University and the vaccine manufacturer.
+Dr. Robert Strang says the first doses will be used to immunize front-line health workers in the Halifax area who are most directly involved in the pandemic response.

+Strang says because the vaccine has specific handling requirements, Pfizer has stipulated that the initial round of immunizations take place near where the doses are stored.

-Chief medical officer of health Dr. Robert Strang said last week that so far, Nova Scotia has one ultralow-temperature freezer to store the vaccine at a hospital complex in Halifax.
+Nova Scotia has one ultralow-temperature freezer to store the vaccine at the tertiary care teaching complex at the Queen Elizabeth II Health Sciences Centre.

-He said the province was also getting another freezer through Ottawa that will operate out of a central depot for vaccines at the public health office in Halifax.
+Strang says the province is getting another freezer through Ottawa that will operate out of a central depot for vaccines at the public health office in Halifax.
 The province is also looking at securing freezers from the private sector.

-Strang said the province expects to get weekly allotments of the vaccine through the first four months of 2021, for a total of 150,000 doses by the end of March.

 —